2020 NEW ZEALAND SCHOOL LEADERSHIP FORUM

 Principals with a wide variance in resources across the country are using innovation to better their schools and communities.
 Hear them speak about what they are doing and how it has impacted their schools

-- Real examples of innovative practices
+- Examine real examples of innovative practices from real schools

 - Recognise leadership tools that can be used creatively for school management